Sina-Aline Geißler

 Sina-Aline Geißler (born 1965) is a German writer and journalist.
 In an autobiography published in 1990, when she was just 24, she came out as a member of the BDSM scene as a self-admitted masochist.
-A great media coverage followed including a major cover story in German Stern magazine under the title "Ich bin Masochistin - Sina Geißler, 24, bricht ein Tabu" (meaning I am a masochist: Sina Geißler, 24, breaking a taboo).
+A great media coverage followed including a major cover story in German Stern magazine under the title Ich bin Masochistin - Sina Geißler, 24, bricht ein Tabu (″I am a masochist: Sina Geißler, 24, breaking a taboo″).

 After the publication, Stern became a target of some vocal feminist movement leaders and some protesters occupied the magazine's offices in protest blaming the magazine for glorification of violence considering its coverage as an invitation to insult and rape women and girls.

 In a sequel book, Geißler published a series of stories depicting sadomasochistic women in erotic fantasies.
 Three of the stories had already been published in the German BDSM publication Schlagzeilen.